palaa159/Docs/Deprecated Docs/04-OpenBCI_Radio_Firmware.md

-# OpenBCI Radio Firmware
+# Cyton Radio Firmware
 ##Overview
-The OpenBCI V3 boards communicate via RFduino Bluetooth modules made by RFdigital.
-This doc will cover the needs of the OpenBCI system, and how we met them with the Radio firmware.
+The OpenBCI Cyton boards communicate via RFduino Bluetooth modules made by RFdigital.
+This doc will cover the needs of the Cyton system, and how we met them with the Radio firmware.
 Our selection of Bluetooth and RFduino was based on the desire to connect with mobile devices, and the need for accessible development environment.
 RFduino modules come with a bootloader that allows uploading code via avrdude, just 'like' Arduino.
 There are some differences, but the basic process is very much the same between RFduino and Arduino UNO, for example.
 We were also able to wrork very closely with the RFduino team, and they helped us greatly over the development cycle.

 OpenBCI comes with a RFduino module on-board for communication, and an RFduino based USB Dongle for communicating to computer.
 The method of 'talking' to and through the radio connection is standard Serial UART 8N1.
 It is necessary to have the paired radio modules because we also have a Arduino UNO bootloaded ATmega on the 8bit Board, and a chipKIT bootloaded PIC32 on the 32bit Board.
 Both of these uC's can be programmed using avrdude.